owebster/MSP-1-Fleetwood_Mac/README.md

 # MSP-1
- First Milestone Project for Code Institute
+ For my first Milestone project, I have created a website for the band Fleetwood Mac
 -------------------------------------------

+## The idea

 Credits
 - Bootstrap
 - https://www.colortools.net/color_complementary.html for finding contrasting oppoisit colours